top of page

 If you are interested in participating in one of our research projects, or are looking for support for your own research project, contact us at foragerchildstudies@gmail.com

-(2) Forager children’s experience in school: Using eHRAF and existing literature, we are collaborating with HG-EDU to investigate forager children’s experiences in schools.
+(2) Forager children’s experience in school: Using eHRAF and existing literature, we collaborated with HG-EDU to investigate forager children’s experiences in schools.

-(4) Children's foraging returns: Using a systematic protocol, this project examines cross-cultural variation and regularity in children's reported foraging returns.
+(3) Children's foraging returns: Using a systematic protocol, this project examined cross-cultural variation and regularity in children's reported foraging returns.
+We also argued for a more integrative approach to understanding children’s foraging, foregrounding the immediate benefits such activities confer to children and their communities.

 Published Research